 COWS IN THE CASTLE

 The story behind Castle Farms, however, is not one of medieval knights and kings and queens, but it does hold an important place in Charlevoix’s history.
 Loeb Farms was built in 1918 by Chicagoan Albert Loeb, acting president of Sears, Roebuck, and Co., as a model dairy farm complete with the latest Sears, Roebuck equipment.
-Ninety employees took care of the fields, gardens, orchards, 13 pair of Belgian draft horses, and 200 head of prize-winning Holstein-Friesian cows.
+Ninety employees took care of the fields, gardens, orchards, 13 pairs of Belgian draft horses, and 200 head of prize-winning Holstein-Friesian cows.
 In the 1920’s, Loeb Farms was the largest employer in Charlevoix County.

 EVERY CASTLE HAS A HISTORY